 We started with 6 candidate feeding groups, and five were present at ≥ 75% of sites (Fig. 2b).
 Filterers had the lowest CV relative to the other 4 feeding groups and had δ15N values that were correlated with the longitudinal gradient (Fig. 3b; Fig. 4e-f; Table 1).
 When estimating TP of the five fishes, Filterers also removed or reduced the background variation associated longitudinal gradient and retained slopes consistent with changes in diet for the five fishes (Fig. 7).

 Our results coupled with those in Danish Lowland streams indicate that taxonomic groups that exhibit filter feeding, like Simuliidae, may be particularly good baseline indicators (Kristensen et al., 2016).
-Although not sufficiently distributed in our system, bivalves have been found to be particularly good baseline indicators (Jardine et al., 2014) which corroborates our conclusion that filter feeder may be particularly good baseline indicators.
-Filter feeders rely on seston which, interestingly, was the best of the basal resources at reducing or removing the influence of the environmental gradient on TP of fishes while also retaining TP relationships to the environmental gradient consistent with independent diet data (Table 1).
-Seston is largely suspended detritus which is a major component to the brown foodweb and the microbial loop.
-Denitrifying bacteria that denitrify and elevate δ15N values could be some of the bacteria in the microbial loop and a major component of seston.
-Relying explicitly on the seston could be a reason why filter feeders seem to be particularly good baseline indicators.
+Although not sufficiently distributed in our system, filter-feeding bivalves have been found to be particularly good baseline indicators (Jardine et al., 2014) which corroborates our conclusion that filter feeders are useful for controlling for geographic variability in δ15N values.
+Filter feeders rely on seston, which, interestingly, was the best of the basal resources at reducing or removing the influence of the environmental gradient on TP of fishes while also retaining TP relationships to the environmental gradient consistent with independent diet data (Table 1).
+Seston is largely suspended detritus and includes bacteria that denitrify and elevate δ15N values.
+By consuming seston and its associated bacteria, filter feeders reflect geographic variability in δ15N values, making them good baseline indicators.

-Contrary to our results, a recent review found that most studies in aquatic systems that calculate TP using stable isotopes use herbivores (e.g., Grazers) as baselines indicators (Kjeldgaard et al., 2021).
-The prevalence of using herbivores in the literature may be a result of previous work that selected Phesonidae grazing snails as optimal because they exhibited the lowest within site mean δ15N as an indicator of low omnivory (Anderson & Cabana, 2007).
-But grazing snails were not well distributed in our study system, occurring at only 5 of 16 study sites (Fig. 1a).
-The two widely distributed grazing taxonomic groups were Baetidae and Heptaganeidae.
-In our study, the grazer feeding group would be considered a suitable baseline for four of the five fish species (the exception being creek chub, Fig. 6c-d).
-But the grazer feeding group was not as effective a baseline as Simuliidae or Filter Feeders in our system and in Danish Lowland streams (Kristensen et al., 2016).
+Most studies in aquatic systems that calculate TP using stable isotopes use herbivores (e.g., Grazers) as baselines indicators (Kjeldgaard et al., 2021).
+The prevalence of herbivores may be a result of previous work that selected Phesonidae grazing snails as optimal because they exhibited the lowest within site mean δ15N as an indicator of low omnivory (Anderson & Cabana, 2007).
+However, grazing snails were not widely distributed in our study system, occurring at only 5 of 16 study sites (Fig. 1a).
+The two grazing taxonomic groups that were widely distributed were Baetidae (15 sites) and Heptaganeidae (16 sites).
+These two groups may have potential as baseline taxa.
+Their within-site δ15N variation was low, but not as low as Simuliidae (Criterion 2, Fig. 3) and they were slightly less effective than Simuliidae at removing geographic variability from TP estimates (Criterion 4;Table 1).
+The Grazer feeding group also was not as effective a baseline as Simuliidae for Danish lowland streams (Kristensen et al., 2016).

 Assessment of Criteria

 The distribution of aquatic macroinvertebrates poses a limitation when selecting suitable baselines.
 Widely distributed baselines are preferred to ensure that baselines cover the geographic extent of the study.
 But nineteen percent of the taxonomic groups found within our region were not present at 75% of our sites.
 Similarly, 87% of taxonomic groups in Danish Lowland streams were not sufficiently distributed to be useful for baseline corrections (Kristensen et al., 2016).
-Although frustrating for selecting baselines, typical metacommunities consist of many locally distributed taxonomic groups and few widely distributed taxonomic groups (Rosi-Marshall & Wallace, 2002).
+Although frustrating for selecting baselines, typical metacommunities consist of many locally distributed taxonomic groups and a few widely distributed taxonomic groups (Rosi-Marshall & Wallace, 2002).